Residential Septic Tanks, Septic System Types, Materials, Site Conditions and Installations

 Septic Tanks for Properties with Ledge Conditions

-While excavating for septic tank placement, a contractor may encounter ledge (hard rock or granite) that prevents further excavation.
-His options include blasting or drilling to remove the ledge to fit the tank (both are costly and time consuming); or he may have an option to relocate the tank, but relocation typically requires that septic plans be amended, which is not ideal.
+While excavating a job site for septic tank placement, a contractor may encounter ledge (hard rock or granite) that prevents further excavation.
+Service options include area blasting or drilling to remove the ledge to fit the tank (both are costly and time consuming); or a potential option to relocate the tank.
+Relocation typically requires that septic plans, drains, pipes, and tanks are amended, which is not ideal.

 In this situation, the disadvantages of fiberglass and plastic septic tanks include availability, since only a few manufacturers produce them; and size, since they are typically offered in one size per tank volume, leaving no other option if the contractor encounters a ledge situation.